-Aufenthaltstitel automatically expire in 6 months once you departure federal republic of Germany.
-It means, anybody who own German Aufenthaltstitel (Residence Permit) can stay abroad not more then 6 months.
-They have to come back to Germany before expiration of six months.
+A Residence Permit (Aufenthaltstitel) expires 6 months after the departure from Germany.
+It means that if you hold a temporary German Residence Permit (Aufenthaltstitel) then you can stay outside Germany for not more than 6 months.
+You have to come back to Germany before the expiration of six months.

-- If you are a student at German university and going abroad to study one or two semesters in a foreign university,
+- A student at a German university who wants to study one or two semesters in a foreign university.

-- If you are a family member of a German diplomat,
+- A family member of a German diplomat.

-- If you are employee of a company that have headquarter in Germany and you are going on special visit,
+- An employee of a company that has headquartered outside Germany and wants to go there on a special visit.

-Summary: Aufenthaltstitel holder fly back to Germany before expiration of six months.
-Blue card holder flyback before expiration of 12 months.
-You can stay longer than 6 months if you have special permission from Ausländerbehörde.
+Conclusion: The holders of temporary and permanent residence permit (Aufenthaltstitel) must fly back to Germany before the expiration of six months.
+A holder of Blue Card and his family members must flyback before the expiration of 12 months.
+You can stay abroad for longer than 6 months if you have special permission from Ausländerbehörde.